INTERIOR COLOR THEORY

-The warmth and coolness of colors refer to the association of these colors with natural elements such as water and fire.
+The warmth and coolness of colors refers to the association of these colors with natural elements such as water and fire.
 This classification also offers a window into how these colors can affect and induce emotions.
-Colors belonging to the red and yellow family of colors such as ruby, amber, carnelian, and citrine are all considered warm colors, as they invoke a warm feeling in us.
+Colors belonging to the red and yellow family of colors such as ruby, amber, carnelian and citrine are all considered warm colors, as they invoke a warm feeling in us.
 These colors are generally stronger in nature, and so using them in small amounts goes a long way.
 The advancing nature of the colors make them a good choice for larger rooms.
-Cool colors on the other hand are colors that belong to the family of blues and greens and can recreate the cool feeling of being near water and plants.
-Colors like azurite, emerald, jade, and amethyst belong to the cool range of colors.
-Cool colors are receding by nature and can be used to create calming, open spaces, and to make small rooms feel larger.
+Cool colors on the other hand are colors that belong to the family of blues and greens, and can recreate the cool feeling of being near water and plants.
+Colors like azurite, emerald, jade and amethyst belong to the cool range of colors.
+Cool colors are receding by nature, and can be used to create calming, open spaces, and to make small rooms feel larger.

 Just like how warm and cool colors can change how we feel, each of the individual colors have certain attributes and abilities that can affect how objects and rooms using these colors make us feel.
 The ability of the colors to impact our mood this way is known as color psychology.
 This characteristic can be made use of in interiors to adapt spaces for certain activities.